How Often You Really Need to Shower

 Is skipping a shower as gross as it sounds?
 But even more importantly, does it really have an impact on health?
 Well it can, according to Annie Gonzalez, MD, a board-certified dermatologist at Riverchase Dermatology, in Miami.
 Thanks to built up dirt and sweat, some consequences of not showering enough include body odour, acne breakouts, dead skin buildup, fungal infections, and oily hair, according to Dr. Gonzalez.
 “Not showering enough can also increase the likelihood of getting sick,” she says.
 (Never ignore these four skin changes.)

 Of course, there’s nothing wrong with skipping a shower now and then.
 And there are some risks to overdoing cleanliness and hygiene, too.
 To find out how often is often enough when it comes to jumping in the shower, we asked Dr. Gonzalez and another expert some questions.
-Although there’s no one size fits all, the pros share their insights to help you determine what’s best for your body.
+Although there’s no one-size-fits-all answer, the pros share their insights to help you determine what’s best for your body.

 What determines how often you should shower?